 Buying homeowners insurance in a fire-prone area was already tricky.
 It could get more challenging yet for residents of these areas, whether their homes were damaged or not.
 Homeowners who didn't buy enough insurance before the fires may face thousands in repair costs.
 And insurers could drop coverage or raise prices in fire-damaged areas in the years to come.

-So if you live in a wildfire-prone area, how can you protect yourself?
+If you live in a wildfire-prone area, how can you protect yourself?

 Does homeowners insurance cover fire damage?